Everest Base Camp Trek

 Day 10: Trek to GORAK SHEP Later Climb KALAPATHAR

-Upon arriving at Gorak Shep around lunch time, you will have nearly 3 hours break.
-After enjoying your lunch you will gradually start your climb to Kala Patthar (5,545 m).
-Once atop, you can then watch awesome views of the sunset unfolding over the Himalayas, which momentarily will make you feel like you’re actually in Heaven.
+Arrive at Gorak Shep around lunchtime after you will have some time to take a rest.
+T late afternoon we start the climb to Kala Patthar (5,545 m) to see the sunset and close view of giant Mt.
+Everest (8,849m).
+Once atop, you can then watch awesome views of the sunset unfolding over the Himalayas, which is one of the highlights of Everest Base Camp trek.
 The view of course is subject to weather conditions.
+Overnight in the lodge.

 Activity: Trekking - Approx. 6 hours